Hispanic Linguistics Concentration (M.A. and Ph.D)

 LIN 5695.* Psycholinguistics II: Lexical Processing.
 (Sunderman) In this course, students will examine the relationship between language and cognition in individuals who speak and understand more than one language, focusing on recent psycholinguistic research carried out in a variety of second languages (e.g., Spanish, Dutch, English, Italian).
 Students will be introduced to the major issues and concepts in psycholinguistics, as well as various models of language processing and experimental tasks used in the field.
 (The minimum requirement for the MA exam in Psycholinguistics is this course or LIN 5703.
 Psycholinguistics I: Sentence Processing)

-LIN 5723.* Second Language Acquisition.
-(Sunderman) In this course, students will be introduced to a wide range of theories and key constructs within the field of second language acquisition (SLA).
+LIN 5723.* Linguistics and Cognitive Perspectives on Second Language Acquisition.
+(Leeser, Sunderman) In this course, students will be introduced to a wide range of theories and key constructs within the field of second language acquisition (SLA).
 Students will also become familiarized with SLA research methods and data analysis procedures.
 (Minimum requirement for the MA exam in Second Language Acquisition)

 LIN 5724.
 Current Research in Second Language Acquisition.
 (Sunderman) In this course, students will be exposed to the varied research veins of scholarship within the field of second language acquisition (SLA).
 Through reading the latest empirical studies from a wide range of SLA journals, students will gain a more thorough understanding of the most recent questions driving research on SLA.
 A goal of this course is for students to become familiarized with the scope of the field of SLA and improve their ability to read and interpret empirical SLA research articles.

 LIN 5744.
-Language Learning and Instruction.
-(Leeser) The overall goal of this course is to give all incoming language instructors in the Department of Modern Languages and Linguistics an overview of the basics of language, the major processes of language acquisition, and the principles underlying communicative approaches to second language instruction (as informed by research and theory in second language acquisition).
+Introduction to Language, Language Learning, and Language Instruction.
+(Leeser, Patience) The overall goal of this course is to give all incoming language instructors in the Department of Modern Languages and Linguistics an overview of the basics of language, the major processes of language acquisition, and the principles underlying communicative approaches to second language instruction (as informed by research and theory in second language acquisition).

 LIN 5932.
 Special Topics: Research Methods.
 (Leeser) The purpose of this course is to introduce graduate students to specific research methodologies and statistical procedures used in quantitative experimental research in applied linguistics.
 This course will provide all students with the means to critically evaluate quantitative research in language studies and will provide advanced M.A. and Ph.D. students with the basic tools to carry out their own data based research.